 Community Food Systems Process

-It is critical for food systems and community development for an an agreed upon vision, mission, core values, name recognition, and accountability.
+It is critical for food systems and community development for an agreed upon vision, mission, core values, name recognition, and accountability.
 The development of a coalition assists in this process as well as confirming what the coalition and community would like to see happen.
 The first year of the program focuses on coalition development, building trust, and identifying the mission, vision and core values of the local group.
 Work is also conducted on assessing current infrastructure and assets, meeting with local stakeholders and finding potential partnerships and opportunities.

 Food and Health Assessment